-Lens Handling Tips:
+Lens Handling Tips

-- Handle your lenses with your fingertips, and be careful to avoid contact with fingernails.
-It is helpful to keep your fingernails short and smooth. - Develop the habit of always working with the same lens first to avoid mix-ups. - After you have removed the lens from the packaging, or lens case, examine it to be sure that it is a single, moist, clean lens that is free of any nicks or tears.
+• Handle your lenses with your fingertips, and be careful to avoid contact with fingernails.
+It is helpful to keep your fingernails short and smooth.

+DO NOT touch the lens with your fingernails.

+- Develop the habit of always working with the same lens first to avoid mix-ups. - After you have removed the lens from the packaging, examine it to be sure that it is a single, moist, clean lens that is free of any nicks or tears.
 If the lens appears damaged, DO NOT use it.
+Use the next lens in the multi-pack. - ALWAYS handle lenses carefully and avoid dropping them.